woodfin8/Draft_Machine/README.md

 * Flask - version 1.0.2
 * Jinja2 - version 2.10
+* Pickle
+* Matplotlib - Version 3.1.3
-* Plotly - version 1.49.1
+* Seaborn - version 0.10.0
 * HTML & CSS:
   * Modernizr - version 2.6.0
   * Foundation - version 4
+* Bootstrap - version 3.3.7
 * Qlik Sense
-* Pickle in Python
-* sportsreference 0.4.7

 ## Development Process

 ### Data Munging
-To train our machine learning model, we needed to gather data about NBA players before they made it to the pros.
-To do this, we collected NBA player data between 2000 and 2019 from https://www.basketball-reference.com/draft/NBA_2000.html.
-We used pandas to merge and clean the NBA data, filtering to include only players that had a college listed.
+To train our machine learning model, we needed to gather data about drafted players before they made it to the pros.
+First, we collected draft picks and their NBA player data between 2000 and 2019 from https://www.basketball-reference.com/draft/NBA_2000.html.
+We used pandas to merge and clean the NBA data, filtering to include only players that had played in the NCAA.
 This list of players was used to extract NCAA data from the sportsreference API (pip intall sportsreference in jupyter notebook).
 The NBA and NCAA data were exported as csv files, and were also combined to one csv files.
-2020 draft data was collected from https://www.nbadraft.net/nba-mock-drafts/, and was filtered to exclude foreign players.
-We used this data to test our model.
+2020 draft prospects were collected from https://www.nbadraft.net/nba-mock-drafts/, and was filtered to exclude foreign players.

 ## Models

-We tested several models to obtain the best outcome for our project.
-These included:
+We trained and tested our data with the following classification models.
 * K - Nearest Neighbors
 * Random Forest Classification
 * Support Vector Machine (SVM)
 * Neural Network
-* linear regression

 ### Pre-Processing Steps